Jewelry Care & Cleaning

 Gold Mix 1 teaspoon dishwashing liquid and 1 cup warm water.
 Add 1/2 teaspoon of ammonia if desired.
 Dip jewelry in the solution and use a soft bristled brush to remove any marks or residue.
 Rinse in clean water and pad dry.

-Sterling silver Make a cleaner out of baking soda aluminum foil and let jewelry soak for 30 minutes.
+Sterling silver Make a cleaner out of baking soda, aluminum foil & boiling water.
+Line a container with aluminum foil and place your jewelry on top.
+Cover with enough boiling water to submerge and a couple of tablespoons of baking soda.
+Let your jewelry soak for 30 minutes.
 Remove from water and wipe clean.

 Rubies, amethysts, sapphires, garnets Using a soft brush, gently clean with a mixture of mild soap and warm water.
 Rinse and pat dry.